 Do the same thing to the other side (lightly pack it, clean the rim of the mold, and leave the center mounded slightly).
 Press the two sides together and then squish it as tightly as it will go.
 This squishing (without twisting it) helps the bath bomb to stay together and not come apart when you take the mold off.

 When you’ve pressed the two sides together, it’s time to have a look at your finished bath bomb!
-Gently remove one side of the mold, and then carefully place the “opened” end in your palm.
+Gently tap the top of the mold with your hand, then remove one side of the mold.
+Next, carefully place the “opened” end (mold side up, exposed bath bomb side down) in your palm.
 When the opened end is sitting in your hand, gently pull the top mold off, revealing a finished (and, hopefully, gorgeous) bath bomb.
 If your bath bomb falls apart (usually because it wasn’t packed tightly enough), you can always dump it out and re-pack.
 That’s the great thing about these things– you can just keep working, adding another squirt of water if your mixture dries out, and going along your merry way.
 Once I even molded and dried a batch of bath bombs, and the next morning they crumbled to powder when I picked them up.
 “Hmm.
 I guess I needed a little more water,” I thought.
 So I dumped them all back into the bowl, re-added water, and remolded.
 And they were perfect when they dried.
 This recipe takes some trial and error, but it really is very forgiving, and once you figure out what consistency you need (it took me 3-4 tries to get it just right), you will become a bath bomb extraordinaire. 🙂

 For this batch, I layered white and teal powder because I wanted my bath bombs to look like a sunny blue sky full of puffy clouds.
 Mmmm.
 It smelled and looked awesome.
 I also put some Epsom salts on the bottom of one side of the mold to give it a “glittering” top.
 You can place all kinds of “extras” on top of your bath bombs– from lavender buds to rose petals.
 Just keep in mind that flower petals will not dissolve in water, so if you want the entire bath bomb to dissolve, use something like Epsom salts for your decorations.